+CHEM104/105/106 Introductory

-CHEM104/105/106 Introductory Chemistry I, II, III
+Chemistry I, II, III

 4 credits/term (3 lec, 3 lab hrs/wk) Covers general, organic and bio-chemistry.
 Is primarily designed for students in nursing, in allied health fields, such as dental hygiene, and in the liberal arts.
 The work is quantitative and requires good basic math and problem solving skills.
-This is a terminal course.
-It does not meet the chemistry requirements for science, engineering or medicine.
+This sequence does not meet the chemistry requirements for science, engineering or medicine.
 Must be taken in sequence.